SEB Bulletin Contents - March 2008

 The Athena Project closed down in December 2007 after ten successful years.
 Looking back the Committee did what we set out to do, which was to make change happen.
 We provided the leadership, we identified and encouraged good practice.
 Every one of the examples of the good practice that we have disseminated is working in one or more university and or science department somewhere in the UK.

 With the framework that is in place for the future, ASSET, Athena SWAN, the Athena Forum and Athena Partnership, we have reduced the opportunities for backsliding, but the jury is out on whether it is enough to engage the universities and science societies who remain largely on the sidelines.

-7. Mason MA, Goulden M (2002) Do babies matter?
+- Mason MA, Goulden M (2002) Do babies matter?
 The effect of family formation on the lifelong careers of academic men and women.
-Academe-Bulletin of the AAUP 88: 21-27 8.
-Phoebe Leboy (2008) Fixing the Leaky Pipeline: Why Aren't There More Women in the Top Spots in Academia?
-The Scientist Vol 22 p67 http://www.the-scientist.com/article/display/54076/
+Academe-Bulletin of the AAUP 88: 21-27

-9. The “University of Utopia” (2004) In: Joint RSC Athena Project Report, Good Practice in University Chemistry Departments
+- Joint RSC Athena Project Report (2004), The “University of Utopia” Good Practice in University Chemistry Departments

 - Trix F, Psenka C (2003) Exploring the colour of glass: letters of recommendation for female and male medical faculty.
 Discourse and Society 14: 191-220.

 - Powell K (2007) Beyond glass ceiling.
 Nature 448: 98-100.